 The damage: Expect to pay circa €230 per head for the tasting menu and wine (£200ish at the time)

 The good: Chef Eneko Atxa had the dream of building an ecological, 100% sustainable restaurant powered on renewable energy.
-He did that and more by creating ornate modernist Basque cuisine that puts a permanent stamp in your memory bank.
+He did that and more by creating ornate modernist Basque cuisine that puts a permanent stamp in your memory bank, eating here was a spectacle for the senses.

 The bad: It’s not in London!